k8s-at-home/charts/charts/wallabag/README.md

 ![Version: 1.0.0](https://img.shields.io/badge/Version-1.0.0-informational?style=flat-square) ![AppVersion: 2.4.1](https://img.shields.io/badge/AppVersion-2.4.1-informational?style=flat-square)

-a self hostable application for saving web pages, freely.
+A self hostable application for saving web pages, freely.

 **This chart is not maintained by the upstream project and any issues with the chart should be raised [here](https://github.com/k8s-at-home/charts/issues/new/choose)**